giovanniboscu/continuous-section-field/docs/aes/readme2.md

 The replacement rule is applied independently to axial/bending participation and shear/torsion participation.
 Because $w_i(z)$ and $k_i(z)$ are decoupled, a zone may have null participation in one field while remaining active in the other.
 For example, a region may contribute to axial/bending behavior while contributing no shear/torsional participation, or vice versa.
 A geometric void corresponds to null participation in both fields.

-As a result, CSF defines $w_i(z)$ and $k_i(z)$ as absolute, physically meaningful zone-level participation fields, rather than as parent-corrected increments.
+As a result, CSF defines $w_i(z)$ and $k_i(z)$ as absolute zone-level participation fields, rather than as parent-corrected increments.
 The effective, non-overlapping contribution used in the section-property integrals is obtained from the containment hierarchy, without requiring the user to pre-build a non-overlapping geometry.

 This distinction is part of the model: the assigned fields $w_i(z)$ and $k_i(z)$ remain the absolute zone-level quantities, whereas $w_i^{\mathrm{eff}}(z)$ and $k_i^{\mathrm{eff}}(z)$ are the derived quantities entering the section-property integrals.